 The IFR section of the J1850 message format is optional.
-Users desiring further definition of in-frame response should review the SAE J1850 Class B Data Communications Network Interface Specification after an EOD symbol, it becomes an EOF, and the message is assumed to be completed.
-EOF flag is set upon receiving the EOF symbol.
+Users desiring further definition of in-frame response should review the SAE J1850 Class B Data Communications Network Interface specification.

-EOF - End of Frame Symbol
+EOF - End-of-Frame Symbol

-This symbol is a passive period on the J1850 bus, longer than an EOD symbol, which signifies the end of a message.
-Since an EOF symbol is longer than an EOD symbol, if no response is transmitted
+This symbol is a long 280- μ s passive period on the J1850 bus and is longer than an end-of-data (EOD) symbol, which signifies the end of a message.
+Since an EOF symbol is longer than a 200- μ s EOD symbol, if no response is transmitted after an EOD symbol, it becomes an EOF, and the message is assumed to be completed.
+The EOF flag is set upon receiving the EOF symbol.